What Is An Annulment Vs. Divorce?

 Are You Ready For Annulment Or Divorce?

 Anyone who is considering an annulment or divorce should start by talking with their partner.
 Find out what is going on with either one of you and what each of you is feeling.
 Maybe your partner or you don't realize what the other person is thinking or feeling.
-It's possible you could start making changes and decide that your relationship is going to work out after all.
-Of course, it's also possible that you could talk about it and decide even more strongly that things are not going to work between the two of you.
+It's possible you could start making changes and decide that your relationship will work out after all.
+Of course, it's also possible that you could talk about it and decide even more strongly that things will not work between the two of you.

 Getting The Help You Need